ELE Advisory Board FAQs

 What is the ELE Advisory Board?

-The ELE Advisory Board is a small, invite-only group of 9 senior HR/Talent/L&D leaders who help ELE stay sharply aligned to what employers need now and next.
-Board members provide real-world guidance on priorities, programming, and member experience.
+The ELE Advisory Board is a small, invite-only group of 9 senior leaders — spanning HR, Talent, L&D, marketing, customer experience, business development, and operations — who help ELE stay sharply aligned to what employers need now and next.

 FAQ Banner Image